chooliu/snm3Cseq_Pipeline/README.md

 * For the **methylome**, the primary features are the methylation counts and coverage for each cytosine in the genome (**.allc** file), which can then be aggregated into methylation levels of different genomic intervals (e.g., 100kb-bins, genes; **.mcds** file).
 * For **chromatin conformation**, the features are read-level contacts (similar to **.pairs**) which can also be aggregated into counts in different pairs of bins (10kb, 25kb, 100kb aggregated counts in sparse contact matrices _a la_ **.cool** files).

+**(Note: Pipeline under development for user accessibility/reproducibility, as well as compatibility with newer 3C/HiC tools.)**

 **What isn't this repo?**

 * Cell-level QC steps, which can be celltype- and study-specific.
 (Some suggestions on the [Detailed Overview](./Documentation/detailed_overview.md) page and within [past manuscripts](#technology-references).)
 * Downstream analysis of mC and 3C following basic quantification (e.g., feature selection/calling, clustering, hypothesis testing, imputation).
 See [allcools](https://lhqing.github.io/ALLCools/) and [scHiCluster](https://github.com/zhoujt1994/scHiCluster).

 ### Related Pipelines

-This repo is under development for user accessibility/reproducibility, as well as compatibility with newer 3C/HiC tools.

-Existing quantification pipelines:
+Existing quantification pipelines, mainly from our collaborators at/formerly at the Salk Institute:

-* [TAURUS-MH](https://github.com/dixonlab/Taurus-MH): read-splitting based mapping pipeline historically used sn-m3C-seq &arr; developed specifically for this assay primarily by Dr. Dongsung Lee (Salk Institute, now .
+* [TAURUS-MH](https://github.com/dixonlab/Taurus-MH): read-splitting based mapping pipeline historically used on sn-m3C-seq &arr; developed specifically for this assay primarily by Dr. Dongsung Lee.
 * [YAP (Yet Another Pipeline)](https://hq-1.gitbook.io/mc/): supports sn-m3C-seq and additional related assays (e.g., mC, mCT, mCAT-seq), including new protocol based on restriction-site splitting for m3C.
 Snakemake.
-Developed primarily by the Ecker Lab/Dr. Hanqing Liu (Salk Institute).
+Developed primarily by the Ecker Lab/Dr. Hanqing Liu.

 Downstream analysis tools: